pyodide/pyodide-blog/content/posts/jspi.md

 ## Pyodide's stack switching API

-The function `run_sync` stack switches for the resolution of any Python awaitable.
+Pyodide defines a Python function `run_sync` which stack switches for the resolution of any Python awaitable.
 For example:
 ```py
 from pyodide.ffi import run_sync
 from js import fetch